- Coastal Insurance

 Regulation 69-75 prescribes the standards which must be met to qualify for the income tax credits as detailed in the South Carolina Safe Home Resource Document for Mitigation Techniques.
 Fortification measures must be accomplished in accordance with the standards contained in the resource document, a complete copy of which is available below.

 The resource document describes each of the qualifying fortification measures from the regulation in detail to assist the homeowner, contractor, and inspector in determining the correct products to be used and the procedures for completing each mitigation technique.
-The items used must have an ICC Evaluation Services Legacy Report or other appropriate test reports that are acceptable to the building officials after review for that location.
+The items used must have an ICC Evaluation Services Legacy Report or other appropriate test reports that are acceptable to the building officials after reviewing for that location.

 The fortification measures that qualify for the tax credit include roof covering construction include: